Dmitry Suranovich: Karting

 Suranovich began karting in 2008 and raced in various international series, working his way up from the junior ranks to progress through to the KF3 and KF2 category by 2011.
 He was a champion in Russian KF3 and KF2 championships in 2009 and 2010 respectively.

 Formula Abarth

-In 2011 just after reaching 16 years old, Suranovich graduated to single–seaters, racing in the Formula Abarth for Euronova Racing by Fortec joining compatriot Sergey Sirotkin.
+In 2011, just after reaching 16 years old, Suranovich graduated to single–seaters, racing in the Formula Abarth for Euronova Racing by Fortec joining compatriot Sergey Sirotkin.
 He made his début at Red Bull Ring with four rounds to spare, finishing in both Italian and European Series standings with just a single point.

 Toyota Racing Series

-In 2012 Suranovich joined Victory Motor Racing for participation in Toyota Racing Series At Timaru he scored his first podium, finishing on second place.
+In 2012, Suranovich joined Victory Motor Racing for participation in Toyota Racing Series At Timaru, he scored his first podium, finishing on second place.

 GP3 Series

-Also in 2012 Suranovich will make his debut in GP3 Series with Marussia Manor Racing.
+Also in 2012, Suranovich made his debut in GP3 Series with Marussia Manor Racing.
 He was excluded from the second race in Monaco for ignoring black and orange flags and then causing a major collision with Conor Daly.